DASARIPARDHASARADHI/Student-Fellowship-Portal/README.md

 # Student Fellowship Portal

-Description
+Description:

 I have used HTML/CSS/Java Script for Frontend, PHP for Server & MySQL for Database

 This Project includes (Process)
 1) Student Registration